Use the Edit – Find function located in the browser to search within this document.

 During this time, you receive $1,500 a month in workers' compensation.
 The Disability Plan pays $3,500 to bring your total monthly income to $5,000 for the four months you are off work.

-If you are partially disabled as a result of an industrial injury or occupational illness — that is, you are able to work but cannot perform the full scope of the job you held at the time you became disabled — disability benefits are paid for a maximum of 16 weeks.
-The benefit amount equals the difference between your disability pay for your previous assignment and the pay for the work to which you are assigned.
+If you are partially disabled as a result of an industrial injury or occupational illness — that is, you are able to work but cannot perform the full scope of the job you held at the time you became disabled — industrial disability benefits are paid for a maximum of 16 weeks.
+The industrial benefit amount equals the difference between your disability pay for your previous assignment and the pay for the work to which you are assigned.

 Industrial disability benefits — requalification